RustCasino Review

 The defining payout mechanic is Steam-inventory delivery.

 You select skins from the withdrawal catalog at their Coin prices, the platform sends a Steam trade offer, you accept it via the Steam Mobile Authenticator, and the skins land in your inventory.
-The operator describes standard withdrawals as instant, and the Trustpilot 4-star aggregate over 194 reviews skews positive on payout speed specifically.
+The operator describes standard withdrawals as instant, and the public review-site 4-star aggregate over 194 reviews skews positive on payout speed specifically.

 There is no cash withdrawal option.
 None.
 No bank transfer, no crypto withdrawal, no PayPal, nothing.